Indochina Link Vietnam

 PIT Finalization Process: Deadlines & 2026 Law Changes

-Expats must file Form 02/QTT-TNCN by March 31 of the following year for calendar-year filers, or within 45 days before departure for mid-year exits.
+Expats must file Form 02/QTT-TNCN by March 31 of the following year (employer-authorized) or April 30 (self-filed) for calendar-year filers, or within 45 days before departure for mid-year exits.
+Because these dates overlap heavily with other statutory deadlines, verify your timeline against our annual HR compliance calendar.
 The 45-day pre-departure deadline is strictly enforced—processing takes 15-20 business days minimum, and tax clearance certificates are required for work permit cancellation (Law 109/2025/QH15, Article 47).

 Finalization splits between employer-managed and self-filed.
 Employer-managed applies when the expat receives income from a single Vietnamese employer who withholds PIT monthly.
 Self-filing is mandatory for multiple income sources, non-withholding income, or when claiming deductions the employer didn’t process.